 The Drug Medi-Cal Organized Delivery System (DMC-ODS) is a program for the organized delivery of substance use disorder (SUD) services to Medi-Cal eligible individuals with a SUD who reside in a county that elects to participate in the DMC-ODS (previously and hereafter referred to as DMC-ODS members).
-Since the DMC-ODS pilot program began in 2015, all California counties had the option to participate in the program to provide their resident Medi-Cal members with a range of evidence-based SUD treatment services in addition to those available under the Medi-Cal State Plan.
+Since the DMC-ODS pilot program began in 2015, all California counties had the option to participate in the program to provide their resident Medi-Cal members with a range of evidence-based SUD treatment services in addition to those available under the traditional Drug Medi-Cal (DMC) program.

-Originally authorized by the Medi-Cal 2020 demonstration, most of the components of DMC-ODS are authorized under California's Section 1115 CalAIM demonstration approved through December 31, 2026 [for expenditure authority for services provided to DMC-ODS members receiving short-term SUD treatment in Institutions of Mental Diseases (IMDs); for expenditure authority for contingency management (CM)], California's Section 1915(b) CalAIM waiver (for service delivery within a regional managed care environment), and California's Medicaid State Plan (for benefits coverage), as of January 1, 2022.
-This CalAIM demonstration will continue to provide the state with authority to claim federal financial participation (FFP) for high quality, clinically appropriate SUD treatment services for DMC-ODS members who are short-term residents in residential and inpatient treatment settings that qualify as an IMD.
+Most of the components of the DMC-ODS were originally authorized by the Medi-Cal 2020 Section 1115(a) demonstration.
+However, as a part of CalAIM, on June 30, 2021, DHCS submitted a 1915(b) waiver renewal to CMS to consolidate Medi-Cal managed care delivery system programs currently authorized under California's Medi-Cal 2020 Section 1115(a) demonstration - Medi-Cal Managed Care, Dental Managed Care, and DMC-ODS - with SMHS under the 1915(b) waiver in 2022.
+On December 29, 2021, DHCS received approval from CMS to reauthorize DMC-ODS, shifting the managed care authority to the consolidated CalAIM 1915(b) waiver and using the Medicaid State Plan to authorize the majority of DMC-ODS benefits.
+The authority to provide reimbursable Medi-Cal services for DMC-ODS members residing in institutions for mental disease (IMDs) remains in the Section 1115 demonstration through December 31, 2026.
+This CalAIM demonstration, along with all appropriate authorities, will continue to provide the state with the ability to claim federal financial participation (FFP) for high quality, clinically appropriate SUD treatment services for DMC-ODS members who are shortterm residents in residential and inpatient treatment settings that qualify as an IMD.
 Critical elements of the DMC-ODS continue to include providing a continuum of care, patient assessment, and placement tools modeled after the American Society of Addiction Medicine (ASAM) Criteria.